Criminal Background Check and Drug Screening

 - The existence of a conviction or a positive drug screen will not necessarily result in a denial of enrollment to the School of Nursing.
 Instead each case will be reviewed by a committee other than the admissions committee and evaluated on its facts.

-- The admission of students with a conviction or a positive drug screen who are granted entry into VCUSON may not be able to complete the program if their conviction prevents securement of clinical practicum sites.
+- Students who are admitted to the VCU School of Nursing with a conviction or a positive drug screen may not be able to complete the program if their conviction prevents securement of clinical practicum sites.

-- Additionally, students are advised that nursing licensure and subsequent prescription and DEA certification (for NP students) are not guaranteed upon graduation and board certification, but are considered by the state board of nursing in which the individual is applying.
+- Students are advised that nursing licensure and subsequent prescription and DEA certification (for NP students) are not guaranteed upon graduation and board certification, but are considered by the state board of nursing in which the individual is applying.

 The review committee shall include, but is not limited to the:

-- Associate Dean of Academic Affairs (or other administrative dean),
+- Associate Dean of Academic Affairs (or designee),

 - Two faculty members and,

-- University attorney as needed to clarify legal processes.
+- University Counsel as needed to clarify legal processes.

 The review committee is responsible for making determinations regarding acceptance or denial of enrollment and communicating the determination to the student.